-Last month, in part one of this blog series, Kelle Steenblock, our vice president of payment integrity, answered common questions posed by medical directors and claims management leaders at health plans.
+In part one of this blog series, Kelle Steenblock, vice president of payment integrity, answered common questions posed by medical directors and claims management leaders at health plans.
 Because accurately reviewing and identifying genetic testing claims payments can be incredibly complex, we continue the conversation with Kelle in this blog and turn our focus to the logistics of the payment integrity process.

-At InformedDNA, we constantly monitor best practice standards, guidelines and changes in CPT coding for how they are impacting genetic testing utilization.
+Our team constantly monitors best practice standards, guidelines and changes in CPT coding for how they are impacting genetic testing utilization.
 We assess which approach to apply.
 Sometimes the solution is a new edit or enhancing a current edit.
 Sometimes, it might be a change to policy or an adjustment to prior authorization requirements.
 There isn’t a one-size-fits-all solution for managing genetic testing.
 Each new development requires expert analysis to determine the proper solution for each test and indication.
 This collaborative approach allows plans to be proactive vs. reactive – genetic testing management is not something that is a “set it and forget it” activity.

 InformedDNA supplies rules in the client’s preferred format and works with the plan during the implementation process, providing codification and QC support.
 All edits come with customized documentation of the background and rationale to support the action.